dr-guangtou/daily_astroph/astroph-1901.md

 #### [Using Surface Brightness Fluctuations to Study Nearby Satellite Galaxy Systems: Calibration and Methodology](https://arxiv.org/abs/1901.07575)
     - **Interesting, Relevant**
     * Using archival CFHT Megacam imaging data for a sample of 27 nearby dwarfs, we demonstrate that reliable SBF measurements and distances accurate to 15% are possible even for very low surface brightness
+    * Our calibration is credible over the color range 0.3   g − i   0.8 mag.
+It is also the first SBF calibration tied completely to TRGB distances as each galaxy in the sample has a literature TRGB distance.
+    * We argue that ground-based SBF is a very useful tool for characterizing dwarf satellite systems and field dwarfs in the nearby, D 20 Mpc universe.

 #### [Using Surface Brightness Fluctuations to Study Nearby Satellite Galaxy Systems: the Complete Satellite System of M101](https://arxiv.org/abs/1901.07578)
     - **Interesting, Relevant**
+    * surface brightness fluctuation (SBF) measurements to constrain the distance to low surface brightness (LSB) dwarfs in the vicinity of M101
+    * The data is deep enough that we constrain 29 of these to be unassociated background galaxies by their lack of SBF.
+We measure high S/N SBF signals for two of the candidate dwarfs, which are consistent with being at the distance of M101.
+    * Still, by comparison with Local Group dwarfs, we argue that the M101 satellite system is likely now complete down to stellar masses of ∼ 5 × 10^5 M⊙.

 #### [The evolution of ultra-diffuse galaxies in nearby galaxy clusters from the Kapteyn IAC WEAVE INT Clusters Survey (𝙺𝙸𝚆𝙸𝙲𝚂)](https://arxiv.org/abs/1901.07577)
     - **Interesting, Relevant**
+    * We report the discovery of 442 UDG candidates in our eight field of views, with 247 of these galaxies lying at projected distances < 1 R200 from their host cluster.
+    * in the full parameter space they behave as dwarf galaxies and their colors do not seem to correlate with their effective radii.
+    * We find no systematic trends for the stellar mass nor effective radius as function of the projected distance.
+    * 啥？ the fraction of blue UDGs seems to be lower towards the center of clusters, and UDGs in the inner and outer regions of clusters have different S ́ersic index and axis ratio distributions.
+        - the Kapteyn IAC WEAVE INT Clusters Survey (KIWICS, Choque Challapa et al., in prep.).
+This survey, imaging 47 X-ray selected clusters (from Piffaretti et al. 2011) in the Northern hemisphere, between 0.02 ≤ z ≤ 0.04, will be excellent for studying the effects of the environment on galaxy evolution, particularly for dwarfs and LSBs.
+        - We use the g− and r− filters with total integration times, per cluster, of ∼1800s and ∼5400s, respectively (with single exposures of 210s), imaging several fields for each cluster covering at least 1 R200 in projection
+        - 0.2 arcsec pixel−1; The mean depth of the r−band images is 29.3 mag arcsec−2 when measured at a 3σ level in boxes of 10”×10”
+        - r-band seeing在1.5 arcsec左右

 #### [Constraints on the HI Mass of NGC 1052-DF2](https://arxiv.org/abs/1901.07586)